 Fine-Tuning

 When extracting the important words and features from the description and features variable arbitrary ranges were selected.
 Words that occurred in 30-60% of the descriptions were selected.
-When splitting the price model training data into subsets the top and bottom 25% priced properties were selected.
+When splitting the price model training data into subsets, the top and bottom 25% priced properties were selected.
 When splitting the training and testing data an 80:20 ratio was taken.
 In each of these cases these numbers were selected heuristically based on prior knowledge.
-Further work could be conducted to scientifically fine-tune this figures and optimise the modelling process and assess its impact on the predictive accuracy of all models.
+Further work could be conducted to scientifically fine-tune these figures and optimise the modelling process and assess its impact on the predictive accuracy of all models.